Digital Finance Inclusion, Awareness & Access:

 VLE Bazaar catalogue includes:

-CSC SPV has initiated skill development courses with the vision of -
+CSC has initiated skill development courses with the vision of -

 Initiatives under skill development: